ConejoCapital/HyperReplay/README.md

 # HyperReplay

-Tools and canonical datasets to replay Hyperliquid's October 10, 2025 ADL cascade from public S3 data and clearinghouse snapshots.
+HyperReplay is a **general-purpose Hyperliquid replay toolkit**.
+It ships with everything required to reconstruct historical account state, fills, and ledger movements from the public S3 archives.
+Out of the box we demonstrate the full October 10 2025 ADL cascade, rebuilt in partnership with the Hydromancer team (AlgoBluffy & Xeno), but the same tooling can be pointed at *any* time window once you provide the corresponding raw inputs.

 This repository packages:
 - Raw inputs (node fills, misc events, clearinghouse snapshots) split into GitHub-friendly chunks.
-- Canonical outputs (12-minute ADL fills, liquidation feed, real-time per-position metrics).
+- Canonical outputs (12-minute ADL fills, liquidation feed, real-time per-position metrics) that match the datasets published in [HyperMultiAssetedADL](https://github.com/ConejoCapital/HyperMultiAssetedADL).
-- Reproduction scripts that rebuild the full real-time account reconstruction and net-volume analysis from scratch.
+- Reproduction scripts that rebuild the full real-time account reconstruction and net-volume analysis from scratch, including complete misc-ledger coverage (internal transfers, spot transfers, vault flows, rewards, liquidation overrides, etc.).

 ## Repository Layout